tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 from the genesis file and light client RPC servers.
 It also calls `Info` to verify the following:

-* that the app hash from the snapshot it has delivered to the Application matches the apphash stored in the next height's block (in next block execution), or the current block's height (same block execution)
+* that the app hash from the snapshot it has delivered to the Application matches the apphash stored in the next height's block
 * that the version that the Application returns in `ResponseInfo` matches the version in the current height's block header